 Frequently Asked Questions (FAQs)

 A: By definition, home care is any form of care provided to a client within their home.
-The term in-home care is typically used to describe services of a non-medical nature, including companionship, light housekeeping, meal preparation, laundry, errands, and medication reminders.
+The term in-home care is typically used to describe services of a non-medical nature such as what Crown Cypress At Home provides.
+These services include companionship, light housekeeping, meal preparation, laundry, errands, and medication reminders.

 In contrast, home health care provides services that may require medical supervision, such as occupational therapy, speech therapy and physical therapy.
 Frequently, home care and home health care are delivered simultaneously to provide all facets of support in the home.